Z0472/home-assistant-astro-weather/README.md

 Projekt je aktivně vyvíjen pro praktické řízení amatérské observatoře.
 Výstup je pomůcka pro provozní rozhodnutí, nikoliv bezpečnostní meteorologický systém.
 Pro ochranu techniky je vhodné zachovat samostatná hardwarová a Home Assistant bezpečnostní pravidla pro déšť, vítr, střechu a další kritické stavy.

 ---

-## English summary

-**Astro Weather** is a Home Assistant App/Add-on designed to answer one practical astrophotography question: **is it worth starting and cooling the imaging equipment tonight?**

-It combines several independent weather models with astronomical darkness, Moon interference, sky-quality indicators and current satellite observations into one operational result:

-**START / UNCERTAIN / DO NOT START**

-The project currently focuses primarily on the **Czech Republic**, because one of its core forecast sources is the regional **CHMI ALADIN CZ 1 km** model.
-MET Norway, DWD ICON and EUMETSAT have wider coverage, but operation outside the ALADIN area is not currently the primary supported scenario.

-The main data sources are:

-- MET Norway Locationforecast,
-- CHMI ALADIN CZ 1 km,
-- DWD ICON Seamless via Open-Meteo,
-- internal astronomical-night and Moon calculations,
-- CAMS / Open-Meteo AOD 550,
-- 7Timer ASTRO seeing,
-- EUMETSAT MTG/FCI Cloud Mask and IR10.5 imagery.

-The backend evaluates model agreement, cloud development during astronomical darkness, precipitation, fog, wind, Moon interference, aerosols, seeing and the spatial stability of clouds around the observatory.
-The satellite layer provides observed current conditions, model-vs-satellite comparison, a short regional nowcast and an IR history player.

-The user interface and full installation/configuration documentation are currently available **in Czech only**.
-This English section is intentionally limited to a project overview.